Post Study Work Permit in USA for Indian Students 2025

 - No work can begin until the CPT I-20 is approved.

 Note: If students work full-time on CPT for 12 months or more, they become ineligible for OPT (Optional Practical Training).
-Thus, it's recommended to work part-time or for less than 12 months to remain eligible for OPT.
+Thus, working part-time or for less than 12 months is recommended to remain eligible for OPT.

 Useful Links: